 Performed under general anesthesia.
 Two incisions are made.
 One small incision is made in the soft area below the scrotum and above the rectum, called the perineum.
 It is in this area that the inflatable cuff around the urethra is placed.
 See the picture above.
 A second small incision is made in the right suprapubic area, just around the area one would have a hernia surgery.
 It is this area we place the fluid reservoir for the system.
-Refer to the above picture for details.

 The procedure takes approximately 90 minutes, and Dr. Shaw will come and speak to your family afterwards.

-Upon wakening from the procedure, you will have a catheter draining your bladder.
+Upon waking from the procedure, you will have a catheter draining your bladder.
 I have yet to meet a man who likes having a catheter, but relax, the catheter typically will remain overnight and then removed.

 Definitely rest up for a few days after the procedure.

 For pain, Advil®, Motrin®, or prescription Toradol® work great – dependent upon your doctor’s advice.
 Never take a medication without clearing it with your doctor first.
 These are non-narcotic, so you don’t get sleepy, constipated or have other issues; however they are great anti-inflammatories.
 Take them on a regular basis the first 2-3 days after the procedure.
 For pain not relieved by these medications, use the prescription Tylenol with Codeine or Vicodin that was prescribed for you.